 6. Some sort of quick dry towel

 If they’re on a budget, a lot of places they go might not have proper towels or towels at all.
 Even in Korea, the towel guesthouses offer is the usually the size of a hand towel!
 So making sure they have something that dries quickly can make a huge difference.
 Heck, even if they’re going to beachy areas, this will come in handy.
-I personally like the Dock & Bay ones because I love the stripe style.
+I personally like turkish towels.

 7. Cute cord organizer

 My friend, Stacey, got me this little cord organizer from Daiso for my birthday, and it’s easily one of my favorite things ever.
-I didn’t realize how disorganized I was with my tech until I used this thing the last two months, Mine fits four cords and has a mesh zip pocket where I store my passport, SD cards, camera remote, and flash drives.
-The nice thing with it, too, is that I can fit my 1TB Lacie Hardrive comfortably when I zip it all up.
-This one from Amazon is a slightly fancier version of mine.
+I didn’t realize how disorganized I was with my tech until I started using it.
+Mine fits four cords and has a mesh zip pocket where I store my passport, SD cards, camera remote, and flash drives.
+The nice thing with it, too, is that I can fit my 1TB external harddrive comfortably when I zip it all up.
+This one from Amazon or this one from The Container Store are a slightly fancier versions of mine.

 9. Gift cards to their favorite brands